1/27

 evaluation: strengths

--evidence from milgram supporting AP; elms and milgram (1966) interviewed a small sample of people who had been fully obedient in the original study, and they all completed the F-scale and other measures, and scored significantly higher than a comparison group of 20 disobedient participants. these findings support adornos view that obedient people show similar characteristics to people who have an AP.
+-evidence supporting AP; elms and milgram (1966) sample of fully obedient p’s from original study to interview + complete F-scale, scored significantly higher than a comparison group of 20 disobedient ps, supporting adornos view that obedient people show similar characteristics to people with an AP.

-counterpoint: researchers found, after analysing the individual subscales, that obedient participants had a number of characteristics that were unusual for AP; they generally didn’t glorify their fathers or experience unusual level of punishment so the link is complex and can’t be perfectly linked.
+counterpoint: researchers found, after analysing the individual subscales, that obedient participants had a number of characteristics unusual for AP; generally didn’t glorify their fathers or experience unusual level of punishment so the link is complex and can’t be perfectly linked.

 obedience: dispositional explanation